-As LLM tools are updated and authors and researchers become familiar with them, they will undoubtedly become more functional in assisting the research and writing process by improving efficiency and consistency.
+Role of Large Language Models in Academic Writing and Research become more functional in assisting the research and writing process by improving efficiency and consistency.
 However, current research on the best use of these tools in publication is still lacking.
-A systematic review exploring the role of ChatGPT in literature searches found that most articles on the topic are commentaries, blog posts, and editorials, with little peer-reviewed research.
-Some studies have demonstrated benefit in narrowing the scope of literature review when AI tools were applied to large data sets of studies and prompted to evaluate them for inclusion based on the title and abstract.
-Another paper reported that AI had 70% accuracy in appropriately identifying
+A systematic review exploring the role of ChatGPT in literature searches found that most articles on the topic are commentaries, blog posts, and editorials, with little peer-reviewed research.9 Some studies have demonstrated benefit in narrowing the scope of literature review when AI tools were applied to large data sets of studies and prompted to evaluate them for inclusion based on the title and abstract.
+Another paper reported that AI had 70% accuracy in appropriately identifying relevant studies compared to human researchers and may reduce time and provide a less subjective approach to literature review.10-12 When used to assist with writing background sections, LLMs' writing was rated the same if not better than human researchers, but the citations were consistently false in another study.13 LLM models are frequently deficient in providing "real" papers and correctly matching authors to their own papers when generating citations and therefore are at risk of creating fictious citations that appear convincing despite incorrect information including DOI numbers.^{6,14}